Wedding Ideas

 Kimberly’s Gown

 You’ve set a date, picked a venue and now it’s time for a dress.
-Chances are the last time you went formal dress shopping was either for prom or another wedding, but nothing is like shopping for a bridal gown.
-Whether you’ve been dreaming about this dress since you were 10 or haven’t even considered what you want your wedding dress to look like, this can be an overwhelming appointment.
+Chances are, the last time you went formal dress shopping was either for prom or another wedding, but nothing is like shopping for your own bridal gown.
+Whether you’ve been dreaming about this dress since you were 10 or haven’t even considered what you want your wedding dress to look like, this can be an emotional appointment.

 Jillian-Kyle-Hamilton-Farm